ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 * Use using-declarations where needed and do not use using-directives.
 * If your project supports C++17, use nested namespaces.
 * The directory structure follows namespaces.
-* We have defined an uppermost *ska* namespace and require all projects providing specfic ska functionality do the same.
+* We have defined an uppermost *ska* namespace and require all projects providing specfic ska functionality do the same. *This rule needs further review.*
 * Headers are included using their full namespaces.

 Pointers: